 Red = Fresh Strawberries

-Purple = Beets
+Purple = Beets or grapes

 We’ve even added in some clouds by using honey goat cheese.